LSTP-stat/StatResourcesHub/README.md

 - **Statistics and Causal Inference**: Authored by Kosuke Imai, this document offers an in-depth exploration of statistical methodologies in causal inference.
 It covers a range of topics including randomized experiments, regression and matching, and the concept of causal effects, providing valuable insights for researchers and students in statistics or related fields.
 [Read here](https://imai.fas.harvard.edu/talk/files/EITM12.pdf).

+- **STATS 361: Causal Inference**: Authored by Stefan Wager, this document provides an extensive overview of topics in causal inference, ranging from randomized controlled trials to advanced topics like policy learning and adaptive experiments.
+It serves as a valuable resource for students and researchers in the field of statistics.
+[Read here](https://web.stanford.edu/~swager/stats361.pdf).

 ### Statistical Programming

 - **An Introduction to R**: This guide is an excellent starting point for learning R. It covers the basics of R language, data handling, and statistical analysis, making it suitable for beginners and intermediate users.
 [Read here](https://cran.r-project.org/doc/manuals/R-intro.pdf).